graezykev/explain-nuance-git-merge-rebase/README.md

 ...
 ```

-Want to know what are the changes in this the new commit?
+Want to know what the changes are in this this new commit?

 Run `git diff 4d6ac5e~ 4d6ac5e` (4d6ac5e is the commit ID (hash))